BeepBoopBit/HLInt/Documentation/main.md

 ##### Alphabetic Characters

-* LanguageToken isAlphabet(char c)
+* `LanguageToken isAlphabet(char c)`
     * This will verify if the character in in the Alphabet.

 ##### Digits

-*  LanguageToken isDigit(char c)
+*  `LanguageToken isDigit(char c)`
     * This will verify the validity of the character as a digit.

 ##### Operators

-* LanguageToken isOperator(char c)
+* `LanguageToken isOperator(char c)`
     * This verifies the validity of the character as an operator.

 ##### Keywords

-* LanguageToken isKeyword(std::string str)
+* `LanguageToken isKeyword(std::string str)`
     * This verifies the character as a valid keyword.

 ### Auxiliary Functions

 * This processes and categorizes language tokens during code analysis.
 This includes determining token types and handling specific cases and conditions.

-* void processDigit(std::string& token_value, char &c, bool &isDigit)
+* `void processDigit(std::string& token_value, char &c, bool &isDigit)`
     * Determines whether the incoming character should be considered part of an identifier or the beginning of a literal number

-* void processOperator(std::string& token_value, char &c, bool &isDigit, std::vector<LanguageToken> &line_token, LanguageToken &tokenType)
+* `void processOperator(std::string& token_value, char &c, bool &isDigit, std::vector<LanguageToken> &line_token, LanguageToken &tokenType)`
-    * Handles the processing of operators, categorizes characters as part of identifiers, keywords, or literals, and checks for special cases like conditional operators and quoted strings.
+    * Handles the processing of operators, categorizes characters as part of identifiers, keywords, or literals, and checks conditional operators and quoted strings.

-* void processIdentifier(std::string& token_value, char& c, bool& isDigit)
+* `void processIdentifier(std::string& token_value, char& c, bool& isDigit)`
     * Appends the characters to the token_value while checking if the identifier is valid.
 Outputs an error if the identifier starts with a number.

-* void processCheckConditionalOperator(char &c, char &next, LanguageToken &tokenType)
+* `void processCheckConditionalOperator(char &c, char &next, LanguageToken &tokenType)`
     * Checks both the current and following characters if it forms a conditional operator and updates the tokenType.

 ### ErrorHandler

 This will handle the logging of errors within the program, put it in a file and the console.
+This provides various error handling functions.

+#### Constructors

+*  `ErrorHandler()`
+    * It initializes an instance and opens an error log file.

+* `ErrorHandler(ErrorHandler const&)`
+    * This is a private copy constructor that prevents the instantiation of multiple copies of the class.

+### Destructor

+* `~ErrorHandler()`
+    * Performs cleanup when the object is no longer needed.
+This ensures that any errors are saved and that the error log file is closed.

+#### Methods

+* `static ErrorHandler& getInstance()`
+    * Makes sure that only one instance of the clas exists and provides access to that instance.

+* `void errorBreakdown()`
+    * Formats and Displays an error breakdown message to the console.

+* `void saveError()`
+    * Saves the error message to a log file

+* `bool displayError()`
+    * Checks if there are any errors.
+This includes displaying the error breakdown and saves the error to a log file using the errorBreakdown() and saveError().

+* `void displaySuccess(std::string at, std::string message)`
+    * Display a success message with location information and the message itself if debugging is enabled.

+* `void addError(std::string error)`
+    * Adds an error message, increments error count, sets the error flag to true, and appends error message to the internal error string.

+* `void addError(std::string error, int line, int column)`
+    * Allows specifying line and column information for the error.
+This appends error message with line and column details to the internal error string.

+* `int getErrorCount()`
+    * Returns the count of errors.
+It indicates the number of errors that occured.

+#### Debug

+* `void _debug(std::string message)`
+    * Adds a debug message to the error log when debugging is active.

 ### LanguageDictionary